 An in-depth look at the biological and psychological mechanisms that explains why and how animals behave as they do.
 The course will focus on many important topics in the field, including foraging, predator avoidance/defense, mating, habitat selection, learning, social behavior, cultural transmission, and communication.
 Cross-listed with ZOO 311.
 Prerequisites: PSY 101 or BIO 123/124.
-Offered Fall of even-numbered years.
+Offered every other Fall.

-PSY 312 Industrial-Organizational Psychology
+Industrial-Organizational Psychology

 This course will apply psychological theory and research to the workplace.
-Among other topics, course content includes the attitudes and behaviors of employees and employers, motivation, leadership, organizational structure and culture, and employee selection.
+Among other topics, course content includes the attitudes and behaviors of employees and employees, motivation, leadership, organizational structure and culture, and employee selection.
 Prerequisite: PSY 101 or PSY 301.
-Offered on an irregular basis.
+Offered every other Spring.